jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_POSTGRESQL.md

 1. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  JBOSS_HOME\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-postgresql.cli
+        EAP_HOME/bin/jboss-cli.sh --connect --file=remove-postgresql.cli
 This script removes PostgreSQL from the `datasources` subsystem in the server configuration.
 You should see the following result when you run the script:

         #1 /subsystem=datasources/jdbc-driver=postgresql:remove